visit/galaxy-docs/_includes/availability-accommodation.md

 This is a **POST** request that requires a filter with some mandatory properties, such as arrival and departure dates.
 The filter can also include content filtering, such as only including those hotels associated with a particular CBIS category or that have 24 hr reception.
-Content filtering possibilities can be found in the <a href="https://visit.github.io/galaxy-docs/#accommodation-content-filter">Content Section</a> You can see a bare minimum verison of this search in the examples.
+Content filtering possibilities can be found in the <a href="https://visit.github.io/galaxy-docs/#content-filter">Content Section</a> You can see a bare minimum version of this search in the examples.
 The Most important return values in this response are the `SearchId` and the `BookingKey` used in the <a href="https://visit.github.io/galaxy-docs/#basket">Basket</a>, also pay attention to the `ExpirationDate` of the `SearchId`

 ### HTTP Request